 First of all lets just clarify something about my name.
 Danni Maibaum.
 It looks kind of exotic ( it definitely isn’t) and is pronounced /maɪ̯/ baʊ̯m/ MY BOWM.
 And in German it kind of translates to Mai (“May”) + Baum (“tree”) And there you have it – Maytree Photography!
 My dad’s side of the family is from Germany, my mum side is from South Africa and I inherited my Yorkshire family around 20 years ago when my mum married a lovely Barnsleyman.

-I live in Sheffield with my partner in crime Joe, and I love nothing more than making a fire, eating some delicious food (that Joe made, not me) and putting an episode of Columbo on!
+I live in Sheffield with my little pooch Paweł, and I love nothing more than making a fire, eating some delicious food and putting an episode of Columbo on!
 That’s not to say I’m not adventurous.
-I also love travelling, going to gigs and walking in the Peak District.
+I also love travelling the world, going to gigs and walking in the Peak District.

 My parents are musicians, and when I was little we moved all over the place.
 I spent a lot of my childhood catching lizards in Zimbabwe and fireflies in Tennessee.
 I used to tell people I wanted to be a vegetarian when I grew up.
 I meant veterinarian.